Home Discover Australia The Top 20 National Parks in Australia

 The area is also home to the largest number of significant and ancient Aboriginal rock paintings and shelters in southern Australia.
 Don’t miss the majestic waterfalls, mountain vistas and incredible spring blooms.
 See wildlife including kangaroos and wallabies, emus and native birds.
 This magnificent park is heritage-listed for its amazing Aboriginal history, animal and plant life and natural beauty!
 There is no shortage of activities here, as you can enjoy angling, kayaking and canoeing on the many lakes and waterholes (Lake Wartook, Lake Bellfield, Moora Moora Reservoir).
 Soak up the atmosphere and Aboriginal culture here.

-Ikara-Flinders Ranges National Park – SA
+Ikara-Flinders Ranges National Park, South Australia

 This national park is one of South Australia’s iconic destinations!
 These semi-arid mountain landscapes, dotted with tranquil gorges, cover 95,000 hectares.
-See the Heysen Range, soak in the Brachina or Bunyeroo Gorge, hike through Wilpena Pound… There is an entrance fee ($12.50/vehicle) and numerous campsites throughout the park.
+See the Heysen Range, soak in the Brachina or Bunyeroo Gorge, hike through Wilpena Pound… There is an entrance fee ($13/vehicle) and numerous campsites throughout the park.
 They will allow you to be totally immersed in the indigenous wildlife and rich cultural heritage of the area for one or more nights.

-4.4/5 - (121 votes)
+4.4/5 - (122 votes)